New Mexico insurance CE and renewal

 Renewal checklist

-- Check your license expiration date and SBS CE transcript.
+- Check license expiration date and SBS transcript before planning courses.

 Course planning